-(4) Where the director or his designee determines that selection of the lowest Ohio bid, if any, will not result in an excessive price or a disproportionately inferior product or service, the director or his designee shall propose a contract award to the low Ohio bid at the bid price quoted.
+(4) After application of the preferences in paragraph (A)(3) of this rule, where the director or the director's designee determines that selection of the lowest Ohio bid will not result in an excessive price or a disproportionately inferior product or service, the director or the director's designee shall propose a contract award to the lowest responsible and responsive Ohio bid at the bid price quoted.
+Where, otherwise, the director determines it is advantageous to propose the award of contract to other than an Ohio bid or border state bid, the director shall propose same.
 The final contract award shall be made following further evaluation and award under rule 123:5-1-07 of the Administrative Code.
-Where, otherwise, the director determines it is advantageous to propose the award of contract to other than an Ohio bid or bid from a border state, the director shall propose same.
-The final contract award shall be made following further evaluation and award under rule 123:5-1-07 of the Administrative Code.
-The director or his designee shall at all times reserve the right to reject all bids, award partial bids and rebid if it is deemed in the best interest of the state to do so.
+The director or the director's designee shall at all times reserve the right to reject all bids, award partial bids and rebid if it is deemed in the best interest of the state to do so.

-(D) "Buy America" product information
+(B) "Buy American" product information

-Buy American certificate
+"Buy American certificate

 Excluded end products (show country of origin for each excluded end product):"

-(E) Buy Ohio bidder and product information
+(C) Buy Ohio bidder and product information

 (1) Identify each product that is not an Ohio product.